+'''

 private Collection<Address> addresses;

+'''

-@OneToMany(fetch = FetchType.LAZY, mappedBy = "customer", cascade = CascadeType.ALL) public Collection<Address> getAddresses() { return addresses; } public void setAddresses(Collection<Address> addresses) { this.addresses = addresses; } getValue("customer").addresses == undefined; // returns true model.expand(model.getValue("customer"), "addresses");
+''' @OneToMany(fetch = FetchType.LAZY, mappedBy = "customer", cascade = CascadeType.ALL) public Collection<Address> getAddresses() { return addresses; } public void setAddresses(Collection<Address> addresses) { this.addresses = addresses; } '''

 As we can see, the @OneToMany annotation on the getAddresses() method specifies a fetch attribute of LAZY, meaning that by default the customer's addresses won't be loaded automatically when the customer is.
 When reading the uninitialized addresses property value from a newly-fetched Customer object in JavaScript, a value of undefined will be returned.